 I don’t even remember what I was searching for when I came across Sweet Hope Cookies.
 It was not a blog I had seen before.
 I was quickly drawn in by Anita’s story, her humorous conversational writing, and her recipes.
 Anita bakes and sells beautifully decorated FLAVORED sugar cookies.
 One hundred percent of her cookie profits go to the ALS Association in honor of her brother Randy.
 That tells you already that she has a giving spirit, but she also cheerfully shares her baking secrets on her blog.
 If you want to order cookies, she can help you out.
 If you want to bake them yourself, she can help you there too!

-I baked these Chocolate Peppermint Shortbread Cookies using the “de-chipping” method with Nestle’s Winter Mix baking chips (dark chocolate and mint chips).
+I baked Chocolate Peppermint Shortbread Cookies using the “de-chipping” method with Nestle’s Winter Mix baking chips (dark chocolate and mint chips).
 Mint chips seem to be a Christmas season item.
 If you aren’t a chip hoarder like I am, and find yourself in the middle of July without access to mint baking chips, use chocolate chips and add ¼ teaspoon of peppermint extract to the dough.
 I think you could probably use Andes mints year round as well, but I haven’t tried “de-chipping” them.
 When “de-chipping”, be sure to process on “pulse”.
 Short bursts will eventually chop up the chips without melting them.

 For comparison, I did bake a batch of Chocolate Peppermint Shortbread Cookies with whole mini semi-sweet chocolate chips.
 The flavor seemed identical.
 The texture was different.
 With the tiny “de-chipped” bits dispersed throughout the dough, the cookie has a slight crunch mixed with the melting texture of shortbread.
 With whole mini chips, there was no crunch, just melty-ness.
 Both were good.
 I prefer the crunch.
-Also, found the mini chip dough log difficult to slice without the cookies crumbling.
+Also, I found the mini chip dough log difficult to slice without the cookies crumbling.
 For mini chip dough, I recommend following the directions from the original recipe which called for rolling the cookies into individual balls, then flattening with the bottom of a glass.

 Shortbread cookies are great cool weather (I don’t like sending butter cookies in hot weather) care package cookies.
 When stored in an airtight container at room temperature Chocolate Peppermint Shortbread Cookies will stay fresh for at least 2 weeks.
 For long storage/shipping, no or minimal chocolate dipping is recommended.
 The chocolate coating will begin to look dull and whitish while the cookies remain delicious.